 That’s so much protein!

-Since bugs are cold- blooded, they are much more efficient at converting feed to meat than their warm-blooded buddies…which have to waste energy keeping themselves warm.
+Since bugs are cold- blooded, they are much more efficient at converting feed to meat than their warm-blooded counterparts…which have to waste energy keeping themselves warm.
+They also don’t have to grow things that aren’t edible, like bones and fur and beaks.
+You pretty much eat all of the the cricket.

 From sustainability point-of-view, the advantages are clear.
 You get almost twice as much insect protein from the same amount of feed than you would from chicken.
 You get 9 times as much as you would from a cow.